Propel Grants logo with tagline

 1. Survey/report

-1. Small Propel Grant recipients will be expected to complete a brief survey one month after the award period describing the impact of the Propel Grant activities.
+1. Small Propel Grant recipients are expected to complete two brief surveys: (a) one month after the award period, and (b) two years after the award period, describing the impact of the Propel Grant activities.

-2. Large Propel Grant recipients will be expected to (a) submit an initial report at the end of the grant period describing what was accomplished or lessons learned and (b) complete a survey one year after the award period describing the impact and outcomes of the Propel Grant activities.
+2. Large Propel Grant recipients are expected to (a) submit an end-of-grant report describing what was accomplished or lessons learned and (b) complete a survey one year after the award period describing the impact and outcomes of the Propel Grant activities.

 2. Notification